-The Calculated Columns node enables users to manipulate columns during the data flow.
+The Calculated Columns node enables users to manipulate columns during the data flow using a PQL script.
 Once the node has been connected to the relevant table, provide a PQL script in order to create or manipulate column values, or perform calculations on existing column values, and add these manipulations as an additional column.

-Write a PQL expression in the script window (red highlight below):
+Write a PQL expression in the quick script editor (red highlight below):

 - Use square brackets to select a column